Missing twins remembered 75 years on

 On Friday, their brother, Peter Coleby, returned to the house where the twins had lived - and to their grave in the nearby St Gwynan's church.

-His family left the area in the aftermath of the deaths and he was brought-up in rural mid Wales.
+His family left the area in the aftermath of the deaths and he was brought up in rural mid Wales.

 "My parents didn't talk very much about it," said Mr Coleby.